 Component Description A database of journalists An updated list of print and electronic media journalists covering health (local, national, international) with contact information.
 Information packages An information package may contain the following documents both in hard copy and e-copies: Frequently Asked Questions (FAQs) on immunization in general, for specific disease, and AEFIs.
 A factsheet or a technical brief on a specific vaccine preventable disease.
 Recent updates: statistics, progress made in immunization Contact addresses of spokespersons (experts) in the ministry.
-The draft media release Must specifically answer the six Ws for journalists: • Who is affected/or responsible? • What happened? • Why did it happen? • What is being done? • Will it happen again?
+The draft media release Must specifically answer the six Ws for journalists: • Who is affected/or responsible? • What happened? • What is being done? • Where did it happen? • When did it happen? • Why did it happen? • Will it happen again?
 Information specific to media type Local radio stations and other media are believed by more people in the community than national media.
 National and international media has a wider reach and influences national agendas A spokesperson system Identify in advance an appropriate spokesperson(s) as per government regulations.
 Share contact details of spokesperson Ensure spokesperson(s) has experience or some training in dealing with the media.
-Media conference Media conferences may need to be conducted if AEFI occur and become a sensational part of media broadcasts.
-This is in order to provide accurate facts.
+Media conference Media conferences may need to be conducted if AEFI occur andbecome a sensational part of media broadcasts.
+This is in order toprovide accurate facts.
 If there are several members on the panel, agree beforehand on the key messages in response to the AEFI.
-Panel members must avoid contradicting each other in the press conference unless it is critical to clarify something incorrect that has been said Follow up Keeping media informed about subsequent developments, actions and answers for unanswered questions as soon as possible is necessary
+Panel members must avoid contradicting each other in the press conference unless it is critical to clarify something incorrect thathas been said Follow up Keeping media informed about subsequent developments, actionsand answers for unanswered questions as soon as possible is necessary